Geometric criteria for overtwistedness: Introduction

-\emph{$(+1)$--surgery} is implicit in the theory of Weinstein handle attachments \cite{CE}; it is the surgery induced by attaching a \emph{concave} handle to a compact piece of the symplectization.
-In the higher dimensional case it was studied in depth in \cite{Avdek}.
-In particular, the implication $1=4$ is stated there as Conjecture 9.16.
+In the fifth item of Theorem \ref{thm:main}, overtwisted contact manifolds are characterized as the contact manifolds which admit a contact surgery presentation in which one of the Legendrian $(+1)$--components of the surgery link admits a loose chart in the complement of the other components.
+The definition of a {\it contact $(+1)$--surgery} along a Legendrian sphere is implicit in the theory of Weinstein handle attachments \cite{CE,ElStein,We91}; it is the surgery induced by attaching a \emph{concave} handle to a compact piece of the symplectization.
+In the higher dimensional case it was studied in more depth in \cite{Avdek}, where the implication (5)$\Rightarrow$(1) proven in Theorem \ref{thm:main} is stated as Conjecture 9.16.
+The essential fact that the reader should remember regarding this fifth item is that we prove that contact $(+1)$--surgery along a loose Legendrian sphere always yields an overtwisted contact manifold.
+The study of contact structures from the surgery viewpoint is well--understood in the three--dimensional case \cite{OS} and it is currently a developing field of interest in higher--dimensions \cite{CM,CM2}.

-\emph{Open books} which are compatible with $(Y, \xi)$ appear in the Giroux correspondance between open books and contact structures \cite{Co2,Gi2}.
-In order for the fifth characterization in Theorem \ref{thm:main} and this discussion to apply, we suppose that $(Y,\xi)$ is closed.
-An appropriate open book decomposition of the manifold $Y$ determines a contact structure $\xi$, and every contact manifold $(Y,\xi)$ admits such an adapted open book decomposition.
-This adapted open book can be positively or negatively stabilized.
-The resulting open books induce two contact structures $\xi_+$ and $\xi_-$ on $Y$.
-The positive stabilization $(Y,\xi_+)$ is contactomorphic to $(Y,\xi)$, but $(Y,\xi_-)$ typically is not.
-In particular, the negative stabilization of a contact structure was known to have vanishing symplectic field theory \cite{BN,BvK}.
-In particular, using \cite[Theorem 1.3]{BvK}, Theorem \ref{thm:main} then implies that the contact homology of an overtwisted contact manifold vanishes.
+Finally, {\it compatible open books} appear as the sixth geometric criteria to detect overtwistedness.
+In order for this characterization in Theorem \ref{thm:main} to apply we also suppose that $(Y,\xi)$ is a closed contact manifold.
+The notion of an open book compatible with a contact structure $(Y, \xi)$ was first introduced by E.~Giroux in his study of the correspondance between open books and contact structures \cite{Co2,Gi2}.
+In brief, it states that an appropriate open book decomposition of the smooth manifold $Y$ determines a contact structure $\xi$, and conversely every contact manifold $(Y,\xi)$ admits such an adapted open book decomposition.

+The open books compatible with a contact structure $(Y,\xi)$ admit a contact operation: they can be positively stabilized or negatively stabilized.
+The resulting open books induce two contact structures $\xi_+$ and $\xi_-$ on the smooth manifold $Y$.
+The positive stabilization $(Y,\xi_+)$ is an operation which yields a contact structure contactomorphic to $(Y,\xi)$, but the contact structure $(Y,\xi_-)$ resulting from a negative stabilization is oftentimes not contactomorphic to $(Y,\xi)$.
+In particular, the negative stabilization of a contact structure is known to have vanishing symplectic field theory \cite{BN,BvK}.
+In particular, using \cite[Theorem 1.3]{BvK}, Theorem \ref{thm:main} implies that the contact homology of an overtwisted contact manifold vanishes.